Spark Grants - Cultural Enrichment

 GIVE TO THE CAUSE.
 CULTURAL ENRICHMENT

-Help us give more to this issue and raise awareness in 2017 by making a tax-deductible gift with our PayPal account.
+Help us give more to this issue by making a tax-deductible gift with our PayPal account.
 LVCF donor-advised funds can provide support with a simple email request.

 Learn more about cultural enrichment initiatives by viewing the five finalist videos for LVCF Spark Grants and the Making the Case stats below.

 Congratulations to our Cultural Enrichment Spark Grant Recipents